First presidency of Fernando Belaúnde: Military coup

-On October 3, 1968, a few months after finishing his government, Belaúnde was overthrown by a group of socialist-leaning military, led by General Juan Velasco Alvarado, at the time President of the Joint Command of the Armed Forces of Peru.
+In October 1968, Belaúnde was deposed by a military junta in reaction to outcry over an agreement an American company, International Petroleum Company, for development of oil fields in northern Peru.
+He was overthrown by a group of socialist-leaning military, led by General Juan Velasco Alvarado, at the time President of the Joint Command of the Armed Forces of Peru.

 At the dawn of October 3, 1968, the approach of the three army tanks arrived to the main square.
 From the Government Palace, Fernando Belaúnde called the ministers of War, Navy and Aeronautics and asked them to take more drastic measures.
 The army broke the gates and entered the Government Palace, then a group of soldiers under Commander Enrique Gallegos arrived at the rooms and they drove Belaúnde to a truck that brought him to the Armored Division Headquarters.
 Other tanks took the place of Congress, the prefecture, the headquarters of the political parties, the National Radio, the Ministry of Interior and TV stations.

 At 5 am the cabinet met in the Palace of Torre Tagle without the Ministers of War and Navy.
 It was agreed that the Second Vice President of Peru Mario Polar should take office and was raised a dismiss to all officers from the coup.
 At 6:00, police officers surrounded the Palace of Torre Tagle and then burst into it.
 The ministers left the room singing the National Anthem.
 Meanwhile at the airport was ready to leave a plane that the military rebels had prepared to escape on it in case the coup failed, or deport President Belaúnde if triumphed.

 At 8 am arrived President Belaúnde was guarded by 3 officers and 20 investigators, who forced him to board the plane.
 The deposed president was taken to Ezeiza International Airport, Argentina.

 Juan Velasco Alvarado, then President of the Joint Command of the Armed Forces of Peru, introduced himself as the President of the Revolutionary Government of the Armed Forces.
 He accused the government of colluding with the interests of international capital and not having the will to carry out social reforms that were considered necessary.